dvdmuckle/twitch-emote-scraper/README.md

-# twitch-emote-scrapper
+# twitch-emote-scraper
-Scrapper to pull in IDs of latest Twitch emotes
+Scraper to pull in IDs of latest Twitch emotes